leonlinsx/minimal-mistakes/_posts/2019-02-02-dunning-on-dunning-kruger.md

 > An active social life, active social bonds, in many different ways tends to be something that’s healthy for people.
 Social bonds can also be informationally healthy as well.
 So that’s more on a top, more abstract level, if you will.
 That is, don’t try to do it yourself.
 Doing it yourself is when you get into trouble.

 Again an emphasis on seeking out others.
 Feedback from qualified people is helpful, but that depends on how you select the people to get feedback from.

+**Update 2019-02-10:** The entire effect has been called into question in this paper [here](https://scholarcommons.usf.edu/numeracy/vol10/iss1/art4/ "issues with dunning kruger"), which is an interesting development.
+Most interesting quote from the abstract below:

+> Our data show that peoples' self-assessments of competence, in general, reflect a genuine competence that they can demonstrate.
+That finding contradicts the current consensus about the nature of self-assessment.
+Our results further confirm that experts are more proficient in self-assessing their abilities than novices and that women, in general, self-assess more accurately than men.

+**Footnotes:**

 1. Before I'm attacked, I actually do like white chocolate, *in addition to all other chocolate.*
 2. Remains to be seen whether I'm skilled at anything at all though